How to Decorate an Apartment

-Add Color with Accessories
+Add Colour with Accessories

 A floral arrangement costing only $3

 There’s no better way to liven up a beige-hued room than with hits of color throughout.
-Pick your favorite color and search the dollar store for cushion covers, fabric flowers and other small accessories that make you happy.
+Pick your favorite colour and search the dollar store for cushion covers, fabric flowers and other small accessories that make you happy.